ThKrypt/QualCoder/3-Coding.md

 # Coding Text

-Select Code text from the Coding menu.
-This is the central dialog for assigning codes to text.
-Once text segments are coded, hovering the mouse over the coding shows the code name as a tooltip.
+text segments are coded, hovering the mouse over the coding shows the code name as a tooltip.
 Clicking on the coded segment also shows the code name.
 Press the View File button to select a file to open for coding.
 Create a new code by right-clicking in the left hand window.

-Codes can also be assigned a colour by right-clicking on the code and selecting the change code colour option.
+Codes can  be assigned a colour by right-clicking on the code and selecting the change code colour option.
 Other options from the right-click menu include adding a memo to the code, deleting the code, renaming, adding a new code, and adding a new category.

+The easiest way to code text, is to select some text, then left-click with the mouse on a code.

-Select a code, then select some text.
+A second way is to select a code, then select some text.
 Right-click and mark the text to assign it to the selected code.
 Hover the mouse pointer over coded text to see a tooltip of the code.
 Coded text can be uncoded by clicking on the text segment and pressing the Unmark button.

+Overlapping codes can be difficult to view clearly.
+Overlaps have an overline above the text to show overlapping sections.
+Mouse hover will show coded text, including overlaps.
+Clicking in an overlap shows a selection box at the top of the screen where you can select to view one or the other highlighted coded text.

 ![Coding text](https://qualcoder.files.wordpress.com/2019/01/coding1.png?w=990)